Sheen selling '27 Ruth ring, Sox-Yanks sale doc

 Charlie Sheen has revealed himself as the owner of two of the most coveted pieces of Babe Ruth memorabilia, which will be sold Friday.

-Sheen told ESPN on Monday that it is he who consigned Babe Ruth's 1927 World Series ring and an original copy of the sale document that sent the Bambino from the Boston Red Sox to the New York Yankees to auction house Lelands.com.
+Sheen told ESPN on Monday that he consigned Babe Ruth's 1927 World Series ring and an original copy of the sale document that sent The Bambino from the Boston Red Sox to the New York Yankees to auction house Lelands.com.

-Bidding on the ring has topped $600,000, which will make it the highest priced sports championship ring ever sold.
+Bidding on the ring has topped $600,000, which will make it the highest-priced sports championship ring ever sold.
 The high bid on the sale document, which was the copy owned by Yankees owner Jacob Ruppert, has surpassed $400,000.
 The copy owned by Red Sox owner Harry Frazee sold in 2005 for $996,000.

-Bidding on Babe Ruth's 1927 World Series ring at @Lelandsdotcom has hit $313,000 with more than a month left pic.twitter.com/oRPBCxmzTK

-"I've enjoyed these incredible items for more than two decades and the time has come," said the actor who famously played pitcher Rick Vaughn in the "Major League" movies.
+"I've enjoyed these incredible items for more than two decades and the time has come," said Sheen, who famously played pitcher Rick Vaughn in the "Major League" movies.
 "Whatever price it brings is gravy."

 The items were purchased in the early '90s, and Sheen said he displayed them in a bar area in his house that he named after the slugger.

-Sheen said he doesn't remember what he paid for the Ruth items -- it was sold to him by Josh Evans of Lelands, who is now selling them for Sheen -- but he will certainly come away with a profit.
+Sheen said he doesn't remember what he paid for the Ruth items -- they were sold to him by Josh Evans of Lelands, who is now selling them for Sheen -- but he said he will certainly come away with a profit.

-It helps that Sheen kept most of his memorabilia, including the two Ruth items, in pristine condition, framing them in meticulous fashion in what he says was better than what he saw at the Baseball Hall of Fame itself.
+Sheen kept most of his memorabilia -- including the two Ruth items -- in pristine condition, framing them in meticulous fashion in what he says was better than what he saw at the Baseball Hall of Fame.

 Sheen said he enjoyed when people noticed the Ruth items in his house.
 He liked to tell them the story of how the Red Sox, after the 1919 season, sold Ruth to the Yankees for $100,000 and a $300,000 loan.

-Sheen said his one wish is that it gets into the hands of a collector who enjoys it as much as he did and can share it with the world.
+Sheen said his one wish is that they get into the hands of a collector who enjoys them as much as he did and can share them with the world.

 As for the ring, Evans calls it "insanely over the top."